whr812756608/Alpha_quant_research/README.md

 - **Alpha Performance**: Provides robust tools for evaluating alpha performance and calculating PnL.
 This component not only measures overall performance but also generates detailed daily statistics and visualizations.
   - Example configuration: `cfg_list = ['alpha1_name-args_set1-univ']`

+- **Alphas**: The alpha signals are developed using statistical techniques, machine learning, and deep learning models, including:
+    - Momentum and reversion
+    - Volatility
+    - Price and volume distribution
+    - Correlation
+    - Illiquidity
+    - LSTM, RNN, GRU
+    - GAN, CNN

+- The alpha algorithm, alpha combination, trading strategy, and portfolio optimization algorithms are not disclosed to the public.